 However, the story isn’t universally loved.
 In About Time Volume 4, Tat Wood names it as his least favourite story of Tom’s first six seasons (Amazon US) (Amazon UK).
-You can read Philip Sandifer’s fairly negative review of the story here.
+You can read Elizabeth Sandifer’s fairly negative review of the story here.

 Fans of people slowly being taken over by plants will enjoy the film Creepshow (1982), in which Stephen King himself is taken over by some lush, aggressive vegetation.

 The Italian Job (1969) stars Michael Caine, Noël Coward and Benny Hill.
 It looks amazing.
 And our very own Harrison Chase, Tony Beckley, shows his extensive range by playing a character called Camp Freddie.

 Here’s our usual list of films plundered in the making of this story: Ice Station Zebra (1968), an espionage thriller set on a base in the Arctic, Day of the Triffids (1963), in which giant plant monsters take over the world after most of humanity is blinded, and the brilliant Howard Hawks film The Thing from Another World (1963) in which a plant Frankenstein’s monster thing attacks yet another base in the Arctic.

 And of course, there’s the Season 4 Avengers episode, The Man-Eater of Surrey Green (1965).
 More of which later.

 Nathan explains his personal experience with the idea of Guns and Frocks in Doctor Who in the only post on his blog of the same name.